 One way I’ve been able to keeps DOMS (delayed onset muscle soreness) at bay is by using an essential oil blend by Young Living called Deep Relief which is a blend of potent pain relieving essential oils that come in a handy roll-on.

 Sadly, I’ve run out recently and just haven’t picked up another bottle which makes this the perfect opportunity to make it myself as I’m sure tons of people could benefit from a DIY Deep Relief recipe!

 So that’s what we’re doin’ today.

 Deep Relief Dupe Recipe

-The blend below when used in a standard 10ml roll-on bottle with create about a 10% dilution.
+The blend below, when used in a standard 10ml roll-on bottle, will create about a 10% dilution.
 If you’re worried about that, I suggest making the blend in a 5ml size and then adding the appropriate amount of drops to get the desired dilution.
 I have written the recipe for the 5ml size below.

 How to Make Deep Relief – Roll-On version